gurditsingh/hydeout/_posts/test.md

 	```

 ## What files are kept under the Delta table location
-In Delta table creation the LOCATION property that points to the underlying files and one swhich make the Delta table special.
+In Delta table creation the LOCATION property that points to the underlying files which make the Delta table special.

 ![Delta lake](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/dl_ep1.JPG?raw=true)